 San Francisco, at the present time, is like the crater of a volcano, around which are camped tens of thousands of refugees.
 All the surrounding cities and towns are jammed with the homeless ones, where they are being cared for by the relief committees.
 The refugees were carried free by the railroads to any point they wished to go, and it is estimated that over one hundred thousand people have left the peninsula on which San Francisco stood.
 The Government has the situation in hand, and, thanks to the immediate relief given by the whole United States, there is not the slightest possibility of a famine.
 The bankers and business men have already set about making preparations to rebuild San Francisco.

-Source: The Story of an Eyewitness
+Source: The Story of an Eyewitness (abridged)

-by Jack London, abridged by Exploros, Public Domain
+By Jack London, abridged by Exploros, Public Domain